 Here are some short biographies of the group.

 Anne has two careers as folk singer and composer.
-In 2014 she gained a 1st class degree in music from Bath Spa University where she is now taking a Masters in composition.
+In 2014 she gained a 1st class degree in music from Bath Spa University and earlier this year (2017) she graduated with a Masters in composition, also from Bath Spa. .
 Her works include an opera, ‘Make Room for Mummers’ which has been performed at three festivals to date by the Fiery Dragon Folk Opera Company.
 You can read more about her work as a composer at her website.

 As a folk singer back in the 1990s she performed at clubs and festivals throughout the UK both solo and as one member of a close harmony duo with her husband Chris, including several tours of the USA.
 Other interests took her away from performing professionally but she is now coming back to it with Eagle Alley.